 In terms of design, they will normally be light to carry and some even fold which means that even children can carry it around.
 With handlebars full of grip and a secure brake, they will soon have full control and you can have peace of mind knowing that it is easy to ride.
 Although they do require a little practice, they are easier to ride than bikes which can get them used to travelling on wheels.
 After a few attempts, they will soon get the hang of what they need to do to remain upright and travelling forwards as well as turning round corners!

 Two or Three Wheels? – With so many different designs on the market, many parents ask the same question – should I go for two or three wheels?
-In truth, there are two key factors that affect this decision;
+In truth, there are several key factors that affect this decision;

 Rather than a normal handlebar, 3-wheeled scooters use weight to turn which means that your child needs to lean in the direct in which they wish to turn.
 If they have had a 3-wheeled scooter before, this won’t be a problem; even if they haven’t, it will only take a little practice to really get going.

 On 2-wheeled scooters, they steer using handlebars like a bike.
 If you want to get your child used to using the handlebars to steer, you might want to go for this option but there is also another factor to consider.